What backgrounds are we looking for?

 What positions are on offer?
+(Older but still reasonable)

 The most exciting work (the most expanding faculty positions, the coolest companies and startups) happens at the interface of different fields.
 Here's what we're after at this interface: